-The EYFS lead will discuss any cause for concern in a child's progress with the child's parents, especially where this concern relates to the prime areas of learning.
+The class teachers, nursery lead/ preschool lead will discuss any cause for concern in a child's progress with the child's parents, especially where this concern relates to the prime areas of learning.
 A strategy of support will be agreed upon and consideration will be taken as to whether the child may have SEND which requires additional support.

 The school will take reasonable steps to provide opportunities for children with EAL to use their home language in play and learning whilst also ensuring that these children have sufficient opportunities to reach a good standard of English.
-During assessment, if it is found that a child does not have a strong grasp of English language, the EYFS lead will contact the child's parents to establish their home language skills to establish whether there is cause for concern about a language delay.
+During assessment, if it is found that a child does not have a strong grasp of English language, the class teachers/ preschool leads will contact the child's parents to establish their home language skills to establish whether there is cause for concern about a language delay.